Success With Hydrangeas Blog

 Dedicated to all things hydrangea

-Thinking about hydrangea pruning in late winter?
-I know we all get itchy fingers right about now, but take a deep breath and step back.
+Thinking about hydrangea spring pruning?
+I know we all get itchy fingers right about now, but take a deep breath and refresh your pruning chops.

 PREPARING HYDRANGEAS FOR WINTER

-We have had a few nights where the temps have dipped into the high 30s, a sobering reminder that it’s time to prepare hydrangeas for winter.
-Specifically, it’s time to wrap susceptible bigleaf (macrophylla) and mountain (serrata) hydrangeas.
-Those that aren’t planted in protected locations as I described in my other blog posts, HERE and HERE need…
+We have had rain of biblical proportions the last few weeks, making my soil nice and soft: perfect for preparing hydrangeas for winter.
+Specifically, it’s time to think about insulating susceptible bigleaf (macrophylla) and mountain (serrata) hydrangeas.
+Those that aren’t planted in protected locations as I described in my other blog posts, HERE and…

 TRANSPLANTING HYDRANGEAS

-We are coming into the home stretch for what to do w/your hydrangeas in the later part of the season.
+For gardeners in the Northern hemisphere, we are coming into the home stretch for considering autumn hydrangea care.
 Where I garden in US Zone 5b, we are almost out of time by mid-August.
 But if you garden where it is warmer, you have a few more weeks.
+Here’s what to keep in mind.

 - « Previous